marcuschain-jpg/FYP_TRIPMATE/README.md

     Caused due to wrong linking from frontend to backend
     - Fix: Insert correct backend path into axios correctly

+3. Open localhost:3000, output is blank
+    - Fix: Open console in browser (mac: ctrl+option+c, windows:crtl+shift+j > click on console)
+      see error there

 === Backend